 Liaise with local schools/external venues to check whether accommodation is available.

-11. Centre unable to open as normal during the exams period
+11. Centre may not be able to open as normal during the exams period

 (including in the event of the centre being unavailable for examinations owing to an unforeseen emergency)